AUDIT Assessment for Alcohol Addiction: How It Works and Who Should Take It

 What Are The 10 Questions In The AUDIT?

-The 10 Questions in the AUDIT are:
+The 10 Questions in the AUDIT are as follows:

 - How often do you have a drink containing alcohol?